sagemath/trac_to_gh/Issue 5389.md

 # Issue 5389: Creating a  updated workspace with -tp is racy

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5389

 Original creator: mabshoff